-Prerequisite: Successful completion of at least one semester of Year 8/9 Basketball Academy course.
-Students must meet the application criteria available on our College Website at stfrancis.catholic.edu.au/enrolments/basketball-academy to be a part of the Basketball Academy.
+Prerequisite: Students must meet the application criteria available on our College Website at stfrancis.catholic.edu.au/enrolments/basketball-academy to be a part of the Basketball Academy.

 This course is a high level academy program that is run under the Integrated Learning banner.
-Students will increase their basketball capabilities both on and off the court.
+Students will increase their basketball capabilities both on and off the court